-Northridge Hospital Medical Center fosters the belief that people make the difference in the art of healing.
+Northridge Hospital fosters the belief that people make the difference in the art of healing.
 Dignity Health is technologically advanced without losing the human touch.
 We strive to create a professional and healing environment that respects human dignity, provides excellent services, promotes justice in serving the poor, stewards our healthcare resources and collaborates among healthcare providers and community leaders.
 We believe that high quality healthcare is a right, not a privilege, and we strive to provide healthcare access for all who seek care in our facility.

 History and Heritage

 Celebrating nearly 60 years of excellence, Northridge Hospital began when 37 physicians put up their own money to build the first hospital in the San Fernando Valley.
 This humble beginning -- a 49-bed hospital serving 200,000 -- evolved into a 411-bed hospital serving two million residents.

 Northridge is the largest hospital in the Valley and boasts the most technologically advanced and compassionate services - from the Adult & Pediatric Trauma Centers to the Women's Center, CardioVascular Center, Cancer Center and our Center for Rehabilitation Medicine.

 Our affiliated physicians, employees and volunteers recognize and support the physical, emotional, social and spiritual well being of those we serve.
 We aim to provide the highest quality healthcare within our hospital walls, but we also work in partnership with other local organizations to address the priority health needs of our community outside the walls of the hospital.
 We hold ourselves accountable to our community for the human, financial and ecological resources entrusted to our care.